ihcsim/promdump/README.md

 # promdump

-promdump creates a data dump containing Prometheus metric samples within a time range.
+promdump captures a data dump of Prometheus metric samples within a certain time range.
 The data dump can then be transferred to another Prometheus container.

 ## Why This Tool